 Recent studies have shown the direct benefit of proton therapy for breast cancer.
 Since this therapy directly targets the breast tissue, avoiding surrounding organs, researchers have found that survival rates are increasing and adverse health effects are decreasing.

 In a 2014 clinical trial by Loma Linda University in California, researchers monitored 100 breast cancer patients who underwent proton therapy treatment.
-The study tracked the patient’s health for the five years following the end of treatment, and found “that the in-breast recurrence-free survival rate was as high as 97% with minimal effects to the breast, lungs, and heart.”
+The study tracked the patient’s health for the five years following the end of treatment, and found “the in-breast recurrence-free survival rate was as high as 97% with minimal effects to the breast, lungs, and heart.”

-“With proton therapy the size of the radiation area is reduced significantly, lessening radiation exposure to the heart, lungs and other parts of the body,” Bush said.
+“With proton therapy the size of the radiation area is reduced significantly, lessening radiation exposure to the heart, lungs, and other parts of the body,” Bush said.
 “Proton beam allows us to do this better than any other type of radiation treatment.”

 “This study confirms that proton therapy effectively eradicates tumors while also preserving the cosmetic appearance of the breast,” Bush said.
 “Clearly this is very good news for breast cancer patients.”